Delft Blue Pottery; The 10 Most Asked Questions & Answers

 There are several possibilities to buy Delft Blue Pottery:

 Of course, the best place to buy Delft Blue pottery is in Delft itself.
-There are several places in Delft where you can go shopping and buy your favorite Blue Delft item.
+There are several places in Delft where you can go shopping and buy your favorite Delftware.

 There is a shop of Heinen Delfts Blauw at the market square in the city center of Delft.
 This shop has an extensive collection of Delft Blue pottery.
 Ask for the genuine Delft Blue because part of their merchandise comes from China.
 It would be a pity if you are a visitor from China, and you return home with a Delft Blue souvenir made in China…!

-The museum of the Royal Delft Blue factory is relatively small, but their shop is very impressive, much more impressive than the shops of Heinen Delft Blue.
-The Royal Delft factory shop items may be much nicer but are also much more expensive.
+The museum of the Royal Delft Blue factory is relatively small, but their shop is very impressive, much more impressive than those of Heinen Delft Blue.
+The Royal Delft factory shop is much nicer but more expensive.

 9. Is The Royal Delft Factory Museum Worth a Visit?

-Fully restored in 2022, the Royal Delft Factory museum has become a unique combination of a museum and factory.
-In fact, part of the tour takes you through the factory where Delft Blue pottery is manually produced during opening hours.
+Fully restored in 2022, the Royal Delft Factory Museum has become a unique combination of a museum and factory.
+Part of the tour takes you through the factory where Delft Blue pottery is manually produced during opening hours.

-The Royal Delft Factory museum is a unique museum and I have written an extensive review about this museum in another article on this website (is the Royal Delft museum worth a visit?).
+The Royal Delft Factory Museum is unique.
+I have written an extensive review about Royal Delft Factory Museum in another article on this website.